wduf/multithreaded-hillis-steele/README.md

-# cpp-multithreaded-hillis-steele
+# multithreaded-hillis-steele

-this is a collection of all of the different versions of my version of the hillis-steele algorithm using multithreading (pthread library) the final version can be found in final_scan_readable.c

-side note: this is before i knew how to use github so please disregard me making a new file every time
+This is my parralel version of the Hillis-Steele algorithm.
+This was for my Operating Systems course.